 Most foreign countries require a valid passport to enter and leave.
 Some countries may allow you to enter with only a birth certificate, or with a birth certificate and a driver’s license, but all persons, including U.S. citizens, traveling by air, must present a valid passport to reenter the United States.

 A stolen passport can cause a lot of problems for you when it’s time to come home.
-Not only will you not be allowed to travel, but you could also lose your non-refundable airline ticket costs and be facing additional unexpected travel expenses while you try to get it replaced.
-Also, you could return home to find that your identity has been effectively stolen, and you’ve got a mounting debt problem to manage.
+Not only will you not be allowed to travel, but you could also lose your non-refundable airline ticket and face additional unexpected travel expenses while you try to get it replaced.
+Finally, you may even return home to find only to find your identity has been effectively stolen, and a mounting debt problem to manage.

 Before You Do Anything Make Sure You Know When Your Passport Expires?

 Do not leave it until the last minute to check when your passport expires.
 Many countries require a passport to be valid for at least six months beyond the date of entry into the country.
-Therefore, if you are planning to travel and your passport is due to expire in less than a year, you should strongly consider renewing your passport before departure.
+Therefore, if you are planning to travel and your passport is due to expire in less than a year, you should renew your passport before departure.
 You should also make sure you have at least one clear visa page in your passport for immigration stamps.

 Back Up Your Passport Before You Leave Home